 2011 Vanishing Ireland, Recollections of Our Changing Times, the third volume in the series, is launched at the Hugh Lane Gallery in Dublin.
 It emerges as the best-selling Picture Book in Ireland that Christmas.
 The iconic GAA commentator Micheál Ó Muircheartaigh launches a Vanishing Ireland exhibition at the Hunt Museum in Limerick City, Turtle gives two talks on the Vanishing Ireland project at the Princess Grace Irish Library in the Principality of Monaco.

 2012 An exhbition of photographs from the project entitled Vanishing Carlow goes on show at the Visual Arts Centre in Carlow as part of the Éigse Carlow Arts Festival.
 Robert O'Byrne interviews Turtle about Vanishing Ireland at the History Festival of Ireland.
 Turtle also delivers talks on 'Vanishing Ireland' to Irish Georgian Society in Chicago and New York.

 2013 The fourth volume of Vanishing Ireland is shortlisted for Irish Published Book of the Year Award.
 Its launch inspires a cover story article for the Irish Times Magazine, as well as exhibitions at Burtown House & Gardens, County Kildare and the City Assembly House in Dublin.
 Turtle gives Vanishing Ireland talks at the Dublin Book Festival, the London Irish Writers' Week and the Poésie and Prose Literary Festival at the Centre Culturel Irlandais in Paris.
 Turtle and James film 'Nationwide' episode about the Cistercians of Roscrea, County Tipperary.

-2016: Turtle presents Vanishing Ireland at the Irish Books Arts & Music Celebration in Chicago.
+2016: Vanishing Ireland at the Irish Books Arts & Music Celebration in Chicago.

-2018: Turtle delivers Vanishing Ireland talks in Georgia and South Carolina.
+2018: Vanishing Ireland talks in Georgia and South Carolina.

-2019: Turtle presents talks on Vanishing Ireland at Ballyfin House (County Laois) and Glenville Park (County Cork).
+2019: Vanishing Ireland talks at Ballyfin House (County Laois) and Glenville Park (County Cork).